josefjura/electron-angular2-startup/README.md

 The bundle file is then copied to vendor directory and injected to main.html.

 This saves time, as the whole content of the node module is not copied with src directory during build and is not packaged during release.
+For example Angular2 NPM has currently about 34MB, but the used bundle is somewhere around 1MB.

 ### Development dependencies
 Node modules used only during development.
 Saved in package.json.